-At CrowdRiff’s annual conference, SEE, we asked 3 BIPOC (Black, Indigenous, and people of color) content creators and marketing professionals to share their advice and speak about the importance of building a more inclusive travel industry.
+At last year’s annual CrowdRiff conference, SEE, we asked 3 BIPOC (Black, Indigenous, and People of Color) content creators and marketing professionals to share their advice and speak about the importance of building a more inclusive travel industry.
 They also shared a list of BIPOC travel voices to follow, which we’ve included in a separate article.

 Why does your marketing need more representation?

 Earlier this year the Black Travel Alliance found a lack of diversity in the travel industry at all levels from employment to marketing and advertising.
 This year more than ever it has become clear that the travel and hospitality industries need to be more inclusive not just of the Black community, but of all marginalized people.
 Our panelists reminded us of just a few of the reasons:

 - Black travelers have long been underserved.
 Black U.S. leisure travelers spent $109.4 billion on travel in 2019, representing 13.1% of the U.S. leisure travel market.
 (MMGY)

 - There is an unprecedented demand for Indigenous tourism.
 In Canada, Indigenous tourism outpaced the mainstream tourism industry with 23.5% growth from 2014-2017, compared to 14.5%.
 (Indigenous Tourism Association of Canada)

 - Diverse teams outperform across industries and organization sizes.
 Companies in the top quartile for both gender and ethnic diversity are 12% more likely to outperform all other companies in the data set.
 (McKinsey)